 A minimum of $1,000 and a maximum of $10,000 (before tax) in any 12-month period can be released from your preserved super if the Trustee accepts your claim for financial hardship.
 Only one payment can be made in any 12-month period.
 Any benefit payable is subject to tax if you are under age 60.

-- to pay for medical or dental treatment (or transport to that treatment) for you or your dependant - where at least 2 medical practitioners (including one specialist) certify that the illness or injury is life threatening or the patient is suffering acute or chronic pain or mental illness, and the treatment is not readily available through the public health system
+- Pay for medical or dental treatment (or transport to that treatment) for you or your dependant - where at least two medical practitioners (including one specialist) certify that the illness or injury is life threatening or you are suffering acute or chronic pain or mental illness, and the treatment is not readily available through the public health system.

-- to pay arrears on the mortgage on your home to prevent foreclosure on the mortgage or your home being sold by your lender (note: the amount that can be released from super on these grounds is limited to approximately 3 months' mortgage repayments)
+- Pay arrears on the mortgage on your home to prevent foreclosure on the mortgage or your home being sold by your lender, in which case an amount approximately equal to three months of mortgage repayments may be released.

-- to modify your home or vehicle to accommodate special needs due to a severe disability of you or your dependant
+- Modify your home or vehicle to accommodate special needs due to a severe disability affecting you or your dependant.

-- to pay for expenses associated with palliative care for a terminal illness suffered by you or your dependant (other grounds for early release also exist for people with terminal illness)
+- Pay for expenses associated with palliative care for a terminal illness suffered by you or your dependant, and there are other grounds for early release for people with terminal illness.

-- to pay for expenses associated with your dependant’s death, funeral or burial.
+- Pay for expenses associated with your dependant’s death, funeral or burial.

-The applicant also needs to demonstrate that they do not have the financial capacity to meet the expenses by other means, such as savings, health insurance or workers' compensation.
+Your application will also need to demonstrate that you do not have the financial capacity to meet the expenses by other means, such as from savings, health insurance or workers' compensation.
 More information on compassionate grounds is available from the Commonwealth Department of Human Services (DHS) website.